zachlatta/public-notes/reading.md

 * December
 	* Mistborn - amazing.
 So good.
 Amazing world.
 First Brandon Sanderson book.
 Amazing more advanced YA style book.
 I don't understand why the king got to become king.
 Caleb thank you for recommendation.
 5 stars.
-	 * Mistborn Book 2 - Not as good as the first.
+	 * Mistborn Book 2 - Not as good as the first, but I like how it expanded the world and took the series in an unexpected direction.

 2023